- Rash Apply Destin diaper rash ointment daily till rash is gone.

 Interdigital Cysts: Stay away from the mega doses of long term antibiotics if possible.
 They don’t usually help much with these cysts.
 Warm Epsom salt water soaks twice a day helps.
 The cyst needs to be totally submerged under the water.
 Soak the affected foot for at least 10 minutes in the warm salt water then pat dry.
 Afterwards apply Preparation H or other hemorrhoid cream twice daily until swelling is totally gone.
 New ideas and suggestions are common on the Internet almost on a monthly basis.
 Surgery is not recommended in most cases as the infections only come back.

 Tear Stains: Tear stains are caused from excessive tearing.
 In this case,the damp face hair is a breeding ground for bacterial and yeast growth that can come from unfiltered water or dog food; thus the reddish brown discoloring.
 You may have to try different dog foods till you find one just right for you.
-I highly recommend Nature’s Variety!
 You want to make sure the food you go with for your Bulldog has no coloring added which will only add to the staining.
 Water should be in a stainless steel bowl to prevent bacteria harboring in porous materials such as plastic.
 I use baby wipes daily to wipe the eye folds and nose fold, especially if the nose fold is really deep.
 If the wipes don’t appear to be taking care of it or if they start smelling then use medicate dog shampoo which takes care of any yeast and bacteria.
-If tear stains are persistent and you really want to get rid of the coloring but the skin is fine and not irritated or sore, here are some recipes to assist you:

 Home Remedy Recipes: